heptarch/heptarch.github.io/drafts/demon.md

 If I pulse to Chancery
 Lane from each colloid chamber, a few times a day, one year and $T
 \approx 700^\circ \text{ C}$
 should be sufficient to supply the dæmon's needs.
-(Consult Foster and Grant about raising temperature.)
+(Consult Foster and Grant about temperature.)
 But what happens once entropy is delivered?
 <br>
 </font>
 </div>